Murano-Bot/bot/twitch-chatbot/docs/index.md

-# Twitch Chatbot Documentation
+# Murano Documentation

-Welcome to the documentation for the Twitch Chatbot with Discord Integration and Web Interface.
+Welcome to the documentation for Murano, a Twitch chatbot with Discord integration and web interface.
 This documentation provides detailed information about the various components and features of the bot.

 ## Table of Contents